United States Air Force in France

-From 1951 to 1966 the United States Air Force deployed thousands of personnel and hundreds of combat aircraft to France to counter the buildup of the Soviet Armed Forces in Eastern Europe.
+From 1951 to 1966 the United States Air Force deployed thousands of personnel and hundreds of combat aircraft to France to counter the buildup of the Soviet Armed Forces in Central and Eastern Europe.
 The Cold War escalated into the attempted seizure of West Berlin during 1948.
 This convinced the western nations to form a common defense organization.
 Discussions led to the North Atlantic Treaty Organization.
 NATO's defense strategy came to incorporate land, sea, and air forces.

 Due to the vulnerability of West Germany to Soviet attack, USAF planners did not want any new tactical air units moved into the U.S. Zone of Occupation there.
 By 1950, the United States Air Forces in Europe (USAFE) wanted all tactical air units to be located west of the Rhine River to provide greater air defense warning time.
 France agreed to provide air base sites.

 Between 1950 and 1967 the United States Air Force operated 11 major air bases in France.
 There were other communications sites, NATO Dispersed Operating Bases, Sub-Depots and minor facilities at several French Airports, such as Orly Airport and Marseille Provence Airport.
 The United States Army also established a significant presence in France, and was responsible for much air base construction and maintenance.

 F-100D fighter-bombers of the 48th Tactical Fighter Wing at Chaumont-Semoutiers Air Base, 1957.